coreizer/coreizer/README.md

 📄 I'm Currently working on:

 - Package Viewer for PS3.
-- Atomic roleplay framework for RedM.
+- Orion roleplay framework for RedM.
 - ChatHub software from 2023.
 - more....